 What Does This Mean for Me?

 If your AC unit does not use Freon, congratulations, you will be fine and don’t have to worry about the EPA ban.
 If you are still using a system that runs on Freon, you have 2 options.
 The first is to upgrade your current system, retrofitting it so it will be able to run on a coolant source other than Freon.
 This can be very expensive, however, especially if you are already using an older system, which is why most HVAC professionals are recommending the second option—installing a new, energy-efficient AC unit.

-Fortunately, Golden Rule Plumbing, Heating & Cooling provides AC installation and replacement for a range of energy-efficient equipment.
-Rather that repairing an old air conditioner over and over again, it’s easy to make a cost-effective AC switch with our Grimes heating and cooling techs.
+Fortunately, Golden Rule provides AC installation and replacement for a range of energy-efficient equipment.
+Rather than repairing an old air conditioner over and over again, it’s easy to make a cost-effective AC switch with our Grimes heating and cooling techs.
 Contact our skilled HVAC team to replace your Freon-based system with a modern, top-of-the-line AC unit designed to work better and last longer.